Wondering how to help your child with sounding out the letters? This blog post is a parent-friendly guide to understanding letter sounds.

 How can I help my child sound out letters?

-The easiest way you can help your child sounds out the letter is with a pack of flashcards.
+The easiest way you can help your child sound out the letters is with a pack of flashcards.

 Follow these easy steps: